+Full-time students (10 hours or more)

+Course Fee

+(A 12 hour course load constitutes full-time for VA, social security, or financial aid purposes)

-Course Fee\$265 (Does not constitute full-time VA, Social Security, or Financial Aid) Non-Resident Fee (10 hours or more) Part-time students (not exceeding 9 hours per quarter) Course Fee (per credit hour)
+Non-Resident Fee (10 hours or more)

-Part-time Non-Resident Fee (not exceeding 9 hours per quarter) Course Fee (per credit hour)
+Part-time students (not exceeding nine hours per quarter)

-STUDENT HOUSING FEES:

-One bedroom apartment for two students

-Other Fees and Charges

-Clearing for Graduation Fee

-Graduation Fee

-Nonrefundable Service and Penalty Charges for Late Registration or Payment

-Audit Fee (per course)\$35.00
+Course Fee (per credit hour)

-Any student who pays less than full fees must pay this fee for auditing a course.
+Registration Fee

+(The \$10.00 registration fee is waived for full-time faculty and staff members.)

+Part-time Non-Resident Fee (not exceeding nine hours per quarter) Course Fee (per credit hour) \$55.00 Registration Fee \$10.00 STUDENT HOUSING FEES: One bedroom apartment for two students\$300/qtr./person Two bedroom apartment for four students\$270/qtr./person One bedroom apartment used as private room or for married couple\$450/qtr.
+Other Fees and Charges Clearing for Graduation Fee Graduation Fee quent quarter or refundable if student fails to qualify for graduation. quent quarter or refundable if student fails to qualify for graduation.
+Nonrefundable Service and Penalty Charges for Late Registration or Payment quent quarter or refundable if student fails to qualify for graduation.
+Nonrefundable Service and Penalty Charges for Late Registration or Payment \$10.00 All students, regardless of classification, must clear fees and tuition by the deadline set by the University, or pay the above listed charge.
+Audit Fee (per course) \$35.00 Any student who pays less than full fees must pay this fee for auditing a